PrimeTimeTran/next-blog/data/blog/ai-as-fractals.md

 tags: ['ai', 'philosophy', 'knowledge', 'signal-vs-noise']
 ---

-AI as a Fractal: Signal, Noise, and Recursive Nature of Progress
+AI as a Fractal: Signal, Noise, and the Recursive Nature of Progress

 When I think about artificial intelligence, I often picture a fractal.
 Zoom in, and you see the same structure repeating.
 Step back, and the pattern persists.
 It’s endless, recursive, and both beautiful and overwhelming.